ITRS-Group/cordial/tools/geneos/cmd/_docs/show.md

-Show the configuration for all matching instances.
+Show the configuration for matching instances.

 At the moment this is in JSON format and is output as a single, concatenated JSON array of object literals, one per instance.